shakfu/chimera/doc/dev/webui.md

    source.** Pulls in Node + npm and runs upstream's `tools/server/webui/` Vite project.
 Only needed if we ever want to ship a chimera-customized UI instead of upstream's verbatim.

+4. **Pre-gzip the bundles + serve with `Content-Encoding: gzip`.**
+   Currently the binary stores the full ~7 MB uncompressed bytes (see the size table in § 2) *and* cpp-httplib serves them uncompressed over the wire.
+JS/CSS gzip ratio is typically 3-4×, so this would cut the in-binary footprint from ~6 MB stripped to ~2 MB *and* the over-the-wire payload by the same factor.
+Requires:
+   - A small CMake step to gzip each asset before invoking `xxd.cmake` (or replace `xxd.cmake` with a variant that gzips inline).
+   - A chimera-side patch to `server-http.cpp`'s webui handlers to set `Content-Encoding: gzip` on the response.
+Browsers handle this transparently; no UI change.
+   - A fallback path for clients that pass `Accept-Encoding: identity` (rare; the patch can just 406 or include an inflated copy — the simpler call is to require gzip support, every browser since 2010 sends `Accept-Encoding: gzip` by default).

+   Worth doing if size becomes a real concern *and* Variant B doesn't.
+   If Variant B ships, this becomes moot.

 The "make the webui understand chimera-specific features" question (RAG mode toggle, chat-id surfaced in the UI, `/v1/messages` Anthropic